 - Chapman’s Peak – a far less busy hike and with 360* views from the top.
 It took about 2 hours round trip/3 miles roundtrip, the first section was pretty steep, uneven stone steps before it flattens out.
 The final scramble is over some large boulders, a great spot to sit and enjoy a snack before heading back down.
 You’ll need to get a ‘Day Pass’ ticket to drive along Chapmans Peak Drive – it’s free!

-Kayaking – we met a couple in the hot tub (sounds weird, but happened quite a lot!) who went on a kayak trip around the harbour and saw dolphins, seals and reported that other trips have seen whales.
-On my morning runs I saw groups of kayakers and paddleboarders and it looked beautifully peaceful.
+We met a couple in the hot tub (sounds weird, but happened quite a lot!) who went on a kayak trip around the harbour and saw dolphins, seals and reported that other trips have seen whales.
+On my morning runs I saw groups of kayakers and paddleboarders.
+It looked beautifully peaceful.

-Swimming – the Atlantic ocean is COLD, but it is a little warmer on the Indian Ocean side if you fancy a dip in the Ocean.
+The Atlantic ocean is COLD.
+But it is a little warmer on the Indian Ocean side if you fancy a dip in the Ocean.
 Otherwise there are natural pools and public pools to get your lengths in.
 We enjoyed sitting on Camps Bay beach one morning although it was super windy.
-There are a plethora of amazing white sandy beaches in the area, less touristy options include Noordhoek beach and Scarborough Beach.
+There are a plethora of amazing white sandy beaches in the area.
+Less touristy options include Noordhoek beach and Scarborough Beach.

-Robben Island – more of a cultural than outdoorsy activity but well worth a visit if you have any interest in history.
+More of a cultural than outdoorsy activity but well worth a visit if you have any interest in history.
 We were taken around by an ex-political prisoner who shared his experience during his 7 year imprisonment at Robben Island.
-You see Nelson Mandela’s cell, and the spot where he hid hid manuscript.
+You see Nelson Mandela’s cell, and the spot where he hid his manuscript.

 Where to Eat in Cape Town